zapier/visual-builder/docs/_docs/app-checks-reference.md

 <a name="ZDE004"></a>

-## ZDE004 - Cannot Contain "Zapier", "Sync", or is Too Long
+## ZDE004 - Invalid Description

 Your app's description is a place to talk about your app, not ours!
-Even if we really like your service, per our [App Development guide](https://zapier.com/developer/documentation/v2/app-dev-guide/#copy) you're not allowed to say `Zapier` in your app's description.
+The description should start with `App Name is a` and go on to talk about the purpose of your service.
+Even if we really like your service, per our [App Development guide](https://platform.zapier.com/partners/planning-guide#app-description-copy) you're not allowed to say `Zapier` in your app's description.

 Additionally, it's discouraged that you talk about how this integration will `sync` anything, as the space is supposed to be about your service itself instead of the Zapier integration in particular.